amaron-team/fhindr/README.md

   When using a query that will contain includes, a warning message will appear that table view is not supported yet.<br><br>
   <img src=".erb/img/include-warning.png" width="100%"  alt="Include warning"/><br><br>

 - Extension are only supported one level deep.
 When selecting fields in the field selector, you can only go one level deep.
-In FHIR extension can contain fields that also contain extensions.
+In FHIR, extensions can contain fields that also contain extensions.
   To avoid a selection tree that can keep clicking open infinitely, the extensions within extensions have been removed from selection.